 - Return to Work Guidelines: Interstates follows the CDC guidelines on ending home isolation (Steps When Sick).

-For employees who are not working remotely, social distancing guidelines are in place and masks are required when away from workstations.
+Social distancing and face covering guidelines are in place.
 Non-essential visitors are not allowed in our offices.
 Essential visitors are required to follow the same guidelines we have for employees.
-This is part of a 3-phase re-opening plan for our office locations, which our COVID-19 Response Team carefully monitors.
 Additional sanitizing measures are occurring along with several other preventative actions including: